-As set forth in the Statements of Cash Flows, net cash provided by financing activities for the three months ended March 31, 1998 was \$2.7 million resulting primarily from the exercise of outstanding stock options.
-Net cash provided by financing activities for the comparable period in 1997 was \$69.5 million.
+As set forth in the Statements of Cash Flows, net cash provided by financing activities for the six months ended June 30, 1998 was \$2.9 million resulting primarily from the exercise of outstanding stock options.
+Net cash provided by financing activities for the comparable period in 1997 was \$69.7 million.
 The 1997 amount resulted primarily from the completion of a public offering of 2.275 million shares of the Company's common stock in the first quarter of 1997.

-The Company's future capital requirements will depend on numerous factors, including, among others, royalties from Roche's marketing of Zenapax; the ability of the Company to enter into additional collaborative, humanization and patent licensing arrangements; the progress of the Company's product candidates in clinical trials; the ability of the Company's collaborative partners to obtain regulatory approval and successfully manufacture and market the Company's products; the continued or additional support by collaborative partners or other third parties of research and clinical trials; enhancement of existing and investment in new research and development programs; the time required to gain regulatory approvals; the resources the Company devotes to self-funded products, manufacturing methods and advanced technologies; the ability of the Company to obtain and retain funding from third parties under collaborative agreements; the development of internal marketing and sales capabilities; the demand for the Company's potential products, if and when approved; potential acquisitions of technology, product candidates or businesses by the Company; and the costs of defending or prosecuting any patent opposition or litigation necessary to protect the Company's proprietary technology.
+The Company's future capital requirements will depend on numerous factors, including, among others, royalties from Roche's marketing of Zenapax; the ability of the Company to enter into additional collaborative, humanization and patent licensing arrangements; the progress of the Company's product candidates in clinical trials; the ability of the Company's licensees to obtain regulatory approval and successfully manufacture and market products licensed under the Company's patents; the continued or additional support by collaborative partners or other third parties of research and development efforts and clinical trials; enhancement of existing and investment in new research and development programs; the time required to gain regulatory approvals; the resources the Company devotes to self-funded products, manufacturing facilities and methods and advanced technologies; the ability of the Company to obtain and retain funding from third parties under collaborative agreements; the continued development of internal marketing and sales capabilities; the demand for the Company's potential products, if and when approved; potential acquisitions of technology, product candidates or businesses by the Company; and the costs of defending or prosecuting any patent opposition or litigation necessary to protect the Company's proprietary technology.
 In order to develop and commercialize its potential products the Company may need to raise substantial additional funds through equity or debt financings, collaborative arrangements, the use of sponsored research efforts or other means.
 No assurance can be given that such additional financing will be available on acceptable terms, if at all, and such financing may only be available on terms dilutive to existing stockholders.
 The Company believes that existing capital resources will be adequate to satisfy its capital needs through at least 2000.